-So you’ve landed here because your doctor has suggested you start the low-FODMAP diet, you’re already on it or maybe well on your way eating, drinking and living low-FODMAP.
+So you’ve landed here because your doctor has suggested you start the low-FODMAP diet, you’re already on the diet or maybe well on your way eating, drinking and living low-FODMAP.
 Congratulations, I do hope the diet works for you and brings peace to your gut!
-In this post, I am going to share my top go-to low-FODMAP pantry items to help ensure your kitchen is prepared to make delicious low-FODMAP meals.
+In this post, I am going to share a look inside my low-FODMAP pantry to help ensure your kitchen is prepared to make delicious low-FODMAP meals.
 With preparation, you will have an easier and more enjoyable time on the diet!

 You Are Not Limited